 - Quilter’s Dream’s Natural Request Dream Batting, Throw Sized, 100% cotton

-- Fabric B: 3 yards of Kiyohara’s Fine Solids in Beige (for the Quilt Top and for the Backing)
+- Fabric B: Remainder of Kiyohara’s Fine Solids in Beige (after cutting for Backing)

 - Fabric C: ½ yard of Kiyohara’s Kokochi Double Gauze in Pink

 - Fabric D: ½ yard of Kiyohara’s Fine Solids in Yellow